-When your project will be diecut, make the trim size of your document the same dimensions as the finished size after die cutting.
+When your project will be diecut, make the trim size of your document the same dimensions as the finished size after diecutting.
 When creating the dieline, create a swatch named CutContour that is defined as a spot colour.
 Give the dieline a stroke width of 1 point.
-The centre of the stroke is the position of the cut.
-So the dieline stroke should center on the trim size of the document when positioning the dieline artwork.
+The center of the stroke is the position of the cut, so the dieline stroke should center on the trim size of the document when positioning the dieline artwork.
+Dieline areas must be Set to Overprint prior to submitting files for output.

-If scores are required, then a separate Score Spot Colour needs to be defined.
+If scores are required, then a separate Score spot color needs to be defined.